Comparing Session-Based and Token-Based Authentication

 Token Auth

-• Can work cross orgin across different domains.
-Downstream services can share tokens
+• Can work cross-origin across different domains.
+Downstream services can share tokens.

-• Integrity protection by using a signature or MAC
+• Provides integrity protection using a signature or MAC.

 Sessions

-• More control over sessions as it is easier to invalidate.
-JWTs are valid till the expiration date is reached.
+• Offers more control over sessions, as they are easier to invalidate.
+JWTs remain valid until their expiration date is reached.

-• If the JWT is encoded with a lot of data, it can slow down client requests.
-Session ids are just a string and very lightweight.
-Oauth2 solves this by having short lived access tokens and long lived refresh tokens
+• If a JWT contains a lot of data, it can slow down client requests.
+Session IDs are lightweight strings, making them more efficient.
+OAuth2 solves this issue by using short-lived access tokens and long-lived refresh tokens.

 Conclusion

-In conclusion I would like to say that most production services can work with either models, so it depends on the use case.
-In fact many systems use a hybrid model with both types of authentication as well as combined model in which the JWT is associated with a user session for user tracking.
+Most production services can work with either authentication model, so the choice depends on the use case.
+In fact, many systems use a hybrid model that combines both types of authentication, with the JWT being associated with a user session for user tracking.